cloudspeech/houdini-talk/short-essay.md

 Aaand... in just 11 lines of code, Houdini's escape is perfect, because script-with-a-dash does the trick!

-To see this live in production under the nickname axa-script, visit any [axa.ch](https://axa.ch) web page.
+To see this live in production under the alias axa-script, visit any [axa.ch](https://axa.ch) web page.

 ### 3. Microfrontends